Marthandam: Industries in Marthandam

 There are rubber, coir, fruit based and wood-based industries.
 The influence of both Tamil and Kerala artisans produces unique designs and furniture works.
 Wood industries, directly and indirectly, employ a few thousand people.

 Geography

 It is one of the most fertile lands of Tamil Nadu and has the climatic conditions of Kerala.
 It has a railway line connecting the capital of Kerala, Trivandrum, with the southernmost tip of India, Kanyakumari.
 Marthandam is well connected to Chennai, Mumbai, Bangalore by rail service also bus service to all over Tamil Nadu.
-The river Thamirabarani runs through the Marthandam city and every year a festival known as Vavubali will be celebrated at the banks of river Thamirabarani.
+The river Thamirabarani runs through the Marthandam city and every year a festival known as Vavubali is celebrated at the banks of river Thamirabarani.